A sand wedge used for golf will be either 56 degrees or 58 degrees.

 3 iron to 9 iron

-To keep gaps between lofts consistently 4 degrees, this is a nice setup to hit the ball consistent distances.
+To keep gaps between lofts consistently 4 degrees, this is a nice setup to hit the golf ball consistent distances.
 Most iron sets nowadays come with a 4 degree difference in loft between clubs so adding wedges that fit into that takes the guesswork out of approaches inside 120 yards.

 This setup is great because if you can master a quarter, half and three-quarter wedge shot, you have 16 shots in your wedges alone.
 If playing better wedge shots inside 120 yards is going to save you the most shots, then you should use the 4 wedge setup.